palantir/atlasdb/docs/source/services/timelock_service/server_configuration.rst

 A single Timelock Server or cluster of Timelock Servers can support multiple AtlasDB clients.
 When querying a Timelock Server, clients must supply a namespace for which they are requesting timestamps or locks in the form of a path variable.
+There are no guarantees of relationships between timestamps requested from different namespaces.

    .. code:: bash

-      curl localhost:8080/tom/timestamp/fresh-timestamp
+      curl -XPOST localhost:8080/tom/timestamp/fresh-timestamp
-      curl localhost:8080/jerry/timestamp/fresh-timestamp # no guarantees of any relationship between the values
+      curl -XPOST localhost:8080/jerry/timestamp/fresh-timestamp # no guarantees of any relationship between the values

 This is done for performance reasons: consider that if we maintained a global timestamp across all clients, then requests from each of these clients would need to all be synchronized.